 - Take time to define your “Social Media Manager” needs before actually advertising a hiring post

-- Make sure the hiring process gives you a solid understanding of how candidates are already working online as a Social Media Manager and are familiar with up-to-date changes in the industry.
+- Make sure the hiring process gives you a solid understanding of how candidates are already working online as Social Media Managers and are familiar with up-to-date changes in the industry.